tfourj/immich-public-proxy/docs/custom-responses.md

 | 401  | Invalid password provided for a password-protected share link.                                  |
 | 404  | All other invalid requests, e.g. album doesn't exist, share link is expired, non-existing file. |

-Instead of sending these codes, you can customise the response by [changing the configuration option](../README.md#immich-public-proxy-options) for `customInvalidResponse`.
+Instead of sending the 404 code, you can customise that response by [changing the configuration option](../README.md#immich-public-proxy-options) for `customInvalidResponse`.

 Possible options are: